sensu/sensu-docs/content/sensu-go/5.16/reference/etcdreplicators.md

 The replicator process watches the keyspace of the resource to be replicated and replicates all keys to the specified cluster in a last-write-wins fashion.

 When the cluster starts up, each sensu-backend scans the stored replicator definitions and starts a replicator process for each replicator definition.
-Source clusters with multiple sensu-backends will cause redundant writes.
+Source clusters with more than one sensu-backend will cause redundant writes.
-This is harmless but should be taken into account when designing a replicated system.
+This is harmless, but you should consider it when designing a replicated system.

 ## Delete a replicator